A closer look: Food Allergies in Dogs

 Connect with a vet to get more information

 Food allergies are uncommon in dogs.
 Itchy skin and symptoms of digestive upset are usually caused by other conditions.
 Studies suggest that only 1-2% of dogs develop food allergies in their lifetime.
 Once the skin is inflamed and itchy, dogs with food allergies commonly develop infections of the ears and skin.

-Dogs showing these symptoms require prompt veterinary attention.
+Dogs showing symptoms of ear or skin infection require prompt veterinary attention.

 Food allergies occur when the immune system overreacts to an ingested allergen.
 The reason the immune system overreacts is unknown.
 Some breeds are predisposed to allergies.
 The most common food allergens are animal proteins, including:

 Allergies to grains are rare.
 Gluten allergies have only been reported in Irish Setters and border terriers.

 Food allergies have two main groups of symptoms: skin reactions and gastrointestinal reactions.
 Many dogs have both types of symptoms, but skin reactions are most common.